kevinadhiguna/django-mysite/README.md

-# Django - My site
+# Django - My site (Polling website)

-Django (v4.2.8) tutorial on official docs.
+A polling website, powered by Django (v4.2.9), which is featured on its [official documentation](https://docs.djangoproject.com/en/4.2/intro/tutorial01/).

 <br>